datalad-handbook/book/docs/basics/101-118-sharelocal3.rst

 your room mate says confidently.
 "How far did you get with the DataLad commands yet?" he asks at last.

-"Mhh, I think the last big one was :command:`datalad run`.
+"Mhh, I think the last big one was :dlcmd:`run`.
 Actually, let me quickly show you what this command does.
 There is something that I've been wanting to try anyway." you say.

-The dataset you shared contained a number of :command:`datalad run` commands.
+The dataset you shared contained a number of :dlcmd:`run` commands.
 For example, you created the simple ``podcasts.tsv`` file that listed all titles and speaker names of the longnow podcasts.

-Given that you learned to create "proper" :command:`datalad run` commands, complete with ``--input`` and ``--output`` specification, anyone should be able to :command:`datalad rerun` these commits easily.
+Given that you learned to create "proper" :dlcmd:`run` commands, complete with ``--input`` and ``--output`` specification, anyone should be able to :dlcmd:`rerun` these commits easily.
 This is what you want to try now.

-You begin to think about which :command:`datalad run` commit would be the most useful one to take a look at.
+You begin to think about which :dlcmd:`run` commit would be the most useful one to take a look at.
 The creation of ``podcasts.tsv`` was a bit dull -- at this point in time, you didn't yet know about ``--input`` and ``--output`` arguments,